Capillary levelling of thin liquid films of power-law rheology: Weakly singular nature and levelling solutions

-For $n \neq 1$, numerical solutions to \eqref{eq:similarityODE} are obtained by shooting from $\eta=0$.
+Returning to the non-Newtonian case $n \neq 1$, numerical solutions to \eqref{eq:similarityODE} are obtained by shooting from $\eta=0$.
 Since $F(0) = 1, F'(0) = 0$, there is one parameter $F''(0)$ that must be determined numerically by requiring that $F\to 0$ as $\eta \to \infty$.
 We use \texttt{ode45} in MATLAB to solve the equation up to a sufficiently large value of $\eta$, combined with a root finding method to determine the appropriate value of $F''(0)$.
+We perform this calculation for the exponents $n = 1/2$ and $n=3/2$ (for $n=1$, the numerical method matches the exact solution \eqref{eq:similarityNewtonianExactSolution}).
 The solutions so found are plotted in Fig.~\ref{fig:similarity}, including both the profiles $F$ and the fourth derivative, calculated from the numerical solution using

-As for periodic solutions, plotting this fourth derivative shows the presence of singularities at higher order.
-As the similarity solution oscillates an infinite number of times as $\eta\to\infty$, there are an infinite sequence of such singularities.
+As was the case for periodic solutions, plotting this fourth derivative shows the presence of singularities at higher order.
+Similar to the Newtonian case, the non-Newtonian similarity solutions oscillate an infinite number of times as $\eta\to\infty$, so there is an infinite sequence of such singularities.